Yepoleb/gogapidocs/account.rst

     See :http:get:`/user/wishlist.json`

-.. http:get:: /user/wishlist/remove/(int:game_id)
+.. http:get:: /user/wishlist/remove/(int:product_id)

-    Removes a game from the wishlist and returns the new list.
+    Removes a product from the wishlist and returns the new list.

     **Example request**: